annkissam/akd/docs/GetStarted.md

 ### Remote Distillery build + Deliver to production

 This is the recommended way to deploy an elixir application.

-- Install `asdf` on a trusted build server which has similar configurations as the production server (same OS, similar packages etc)
-- Use `distillery` to build the code on the build server.
-- Copy the `distillery` release to the production server.
+Distillery is a widely adopted elixir deployment tool.
+It produces a "distilled form of your raw application's components; a single package which can be deployed anywhere."
+, which is why Akd is built in support for distillery.

 #### Pros

 - Do not have to put your code on the production server.
+- Deployments are reproducible.
+- Less vulnerable to security attacks.
+- Distillery takes advantage of erlang's `script` and `appup` files which utlize OTP's features of no-downtime upgrades and how to stratup an application.
-- Distillery is widely used, so a good amount of help is available.
+- Distillery is widely used, so a good amount of support is available.

 #### Cons

 - Build server has access to your code.
 - Build server should have access to all the dependencies.
 (For `mix deps.get`)
-- Build server should be close to production, which means if production gets a major upgrade, so should the build server.
+- Build server's state should be close (or identical) to production's state, which means if production gets a major upgrade, so should the build server.

+#### Setps to setup this workflow

+- Install `asdf` on a trusted build server which has similar configurations as the production server (same OS, similar packages etc)
+- Use `distillery` to build the code on the build server.
+- Copy the `distillery` release to the production server.

+#### Using Akd with Distillery

 ### Asdf on production